 Here we survey some studies of the local behavior of a holomorphic function on a neighborhood of a fixed point.
 Let $f$ be a holomorphic function which admits the origin as a fixed point.
 Suppose that $f$ has the expansion $f(z) =\Lambda z + b_2 z^2 + b_3 z^3 +\cdots$ on a neighborhood of the origin.
 A number $\Lambda$ is called the {\em multiplier} of $f$ at the fixed point.
 It is known that a classification of a fixed point is given according to the multiplier $\Lambda$. \begin{definition} An irrational number $\theta$ is said to be {\em Diophantine} if and only if there exist $c >0$ and $B >1$ so that

 for any rational number $p/q \ (p, q \in \mathbb{Z}, q > 0)$. \end{definition} We assume that $\Lambda = e^{\twopii \theta}$ holds for an irrational number $\theta$.
-In this case, the fixed point 0 is called an {\em irrational neautral fixed point}.
-The following theorem is known as an important linearization theorem at an irrational neutral fixed point. \begin{theorem}[Siegel's linearization theorem \cite{S}] Let $f$ be a holomorphic function which has the origin as an irrational fixed point with multiplier $e^{\twopii \theta}$.
-When $\theta$ satisfies Diophantine condition, then there exists a holomorphic map $\psi$ on a neighborhood of the origin such that $\psi$ satisfies $\psi(0) = 0$, $\psi'(0) = 1$, and $(\psi^{-1}\circ f \circ \psi)(z) = e^{\twopii \theta}z$. \end{theorem} When $\psi$ as in Theorem \ref{Siegel_linearization} exists, we say that $f$ is {\em linearizable} on a neighborhood of 0.
+In this case, the fixed point 0 is called an {\em {irrationally neutral} fixed point}.
+The following theorem is known as an important linearization theorem at an {irrationally} neutral fixed point. \begin{theorem}[Siegel's linearization theorem \cite{S}] Let $f$ be a holomorphic function which has the origin as an irrational fixed point with multiplier $e^{\twopii \theta}$. {If} $\theta$ satisfies {the} Diophantine condition, then there exists a holomorphic map $\psi$ on a neighborhood of the origin such that $\psi$ satisfies $\psi(0) = 0$, $\psi'(0) = 1$, and $(\psi^{-1}\circ f \circ \psi)(z) = e^{\twopii \theta}z$. \end{theorem} When $\psi$ as in Theorem \ref{Siegel_linearization} exists, we say that $f$ is {\em linearizable} on a neighborhood of 0.
 To show the linearizablity of $f$ is equivalent to solve the following equation called {\em Schr\"{o}der's equation}:

 We define $\fhat$ and $\psihat$ by $f(z) = e^{\twopii \theta}z + \fhat(z)$ and $\psi(z) = z + \psihat(z)$.
 Furthemore suppose that the function $\psihat$ can be written as $\psihat(z) = a_2z^2 + \cdots$.
-Then, Schr\"{o}der's equation can be rewritten as $\psihat( e^{\twopii \theta}z) - e^{\twopii \theta}\psihat(z) = \fhat(\psihat(z))$, which leads that $a_n$ can be determined by $a_2, \cdots a_{n-1}, b_2, \cdots, b_n$ inductively.
+Then, Schr\"{o}der's equation can be rewritten as {$\psihat( e^{\twopii \theta}z) - e^{\twopii \theta}\psihat(z) = \fhat(\psi(z))$}, which leads that $a_n$ can be determined by $a_2, \cdots a_{n-1}, b_2, \cdots, b_n$ inductively.
 In Siegel's original method, he estimated $a_n$ and proved the convergence of $\psihat$.